ILoveChenKX/MorningGlory/GettingStarted.rst

 If you have the LLVM distribution, you will need to unpack it before you can begin to compile it.
 LLVM is distributed as a set of two files: the LLVM suite and the LLVM GCC front end compiled for your platform.
-There is an additional test suite that is optional.
+There is an additional test suite that is 可选.
 Each file is a TAR archive that is compressed with the gzip program.

 The files are as follows, with *x.y* marking the version number: